PHOTOS: “No Kings” Protests Draw Thousands in DC Area - Washingtonian

 Hours before the first tanks started rolling in the America 250 military parade, thousands of people took to the streets throughout the Washington, DC, region to protest Donald Trump and his administration.

-From Silver Spring and Bethesda and Gaithersburg in Maryland, to Fairfax and Falls Church and Arlington in Virginia, people throughout the region came out for “No Kings Day of Defiiance” protests.
+From Silver Spring and Bethesda and Gaithersburg in Maryland, to Fairfax and Falls Church and Arlington in Virginia, people throughout the region came out for “No Kings Day of Defiance” protests.
 (There was not a “No Kings” protest in DC itself, but there was a march from Logan Circle to the White House organized by Refuse Fascism.)

 In Falls Church, hundreds of “No Kings” protestors lined a several-block stretch of Broad Street near the Whole Foods.
 They waved signs that proclaimed “DEMOCRACY NOT DICTATORS,” ‘VACCINES CAUSE ADULTS,” and “ONLY YOU CAN PREVENT FASCIST LIARS” (that sign featured art that nodded to Smokey Bear).
 They occasionally broke into chants such as “Hey, ho, Donald Trump has got to go.”
 Spurred on by “HONK FOR DEMOCRACY” signs, drivers in vehicles of all kinds—cars, delivery trucks, cement mixers, buses—tooted and laid on their horns.
 One car driving by blared “Do You Hear the People Sing?” from Les Miserables.
 A woman blew soap bubbles over the crowd.